Find Trade Colleges

 About 4% of the students majoring in engineering tech at the school are women while 96% are male.

-Full Engineering Technologies at Western Carolina University Report
+Read full report on Engineering Technologies at Western Carolina University

 The in-demand bachelor’s degree programs at Appalachian State University helped the school earn the #4 place on this year’s ranking of the most popular engineering technologies schools in North Carolina.
-Appalachian State is a very large public school located in the town of Boone.
+Appalachian State is a fairly large public school located in the distant town of Boone.

 Women make up 18% of the engineering tech majors at the school.

-Full Engineering Technologies at Appalachian State University Report
+Read full report on Engineering Technologies at Appalachian State University

-The in-demand bachelor’s degree programs at North Carolina A & T State University helped the school earn the #5 place on this year’s ranking of the most popular engineering technologies schools in North Carolina.
-Located in the city of Greensboro, NC A&T is a public college with a fairly large student population.
+You’ll be in good company if you decide to attend North Carolina A & T State University.
+It ranked #5 on our 2023 Most Popular Engineering Technologies Bachelor’s Degree Trade Schools in North Carolina list.
+Located in the city of Greensboro, NC A&T is a public college with a large student population.

 About 13% of the students majoring in engineering tech at the school are women while 87% are male.